mahirhiro/reminder-application/README.md

 6. Thanks 😉!

 ## Contact
-Feel free to reach me on my [LinkedIn](https://www.linkedin.com/in/mahirhiro/)
+Don't hesitate to ask me whatever you want.
+Feel free to reach me on my [LinkedIn](https://www.linkedin.com/in/mahirhiro/) 😃